Superfluid Picture for Rotating Space-Times: Quantized vortices in a superfluid and rotating space-times

-Feynman pointed out \cite{Feynman55} that when many vortices are present the velocity of rotation in the superfluid will approach that of a rigidly rotating body; i.e. $\vec{v} = \vec{\Omega}\times\vec{r}$.
-When the area density $\sigma$ of vortices is not too high it is reasonable to approximate the phase in eq.
-(5) as a sum $S = \sum_a Arg(w - w_a)$, $w = x^1 + ix^2$, of phases of individual vortices each with vortex number $N = 1$.
-Using eq.
-(6) the velocity field in this approximation can be written in the form
+Feynman pointed out~\cite{Feynman55} that when many vortices are present, the velocity of rotation in the superfluid will approach that of a rigidly rotating body; \ie $\vec{v} = \vec{\mit\Omega}\times\vec{r}$.
+When the area density $\sigma$ of vortices is not too high, it is reasonable to approximate the phase in Eq.~(\ref{eq6}) as a sum $S = \sum_a {\mathrm{Arg}}(w - w_a)$, $w = x^1 + ix^2$ of phases of individual vortices each with vortex number $N = 1$.
+Using Eq.~(\ref{eq7}), the velocity field in this approximation can be written in the form

-Evaluating the vorticity $\omega = \epsilon_{ij}\partial_iv_j$ and replacing the sum in eq.
-(14) by an integral we obtain
+Evaluating the vorticity $\omega = \epsilon_{ij}\partial_iv_j$ and replacing the sum in Eq.~(\ref{eq15}) by an integral, we obtain

-Using the relation $\nabla^2_xln|\overrightarrow{x} - \overrightarrow{y}| = {2\pi}\delta^{(2)}(\overrightarrow{x} - \overrightarrow{y})$ we obtain $\omega = \kappa\sigma$.
-It follows from eqs.
-(14) and (15) that $v_i = - \frac{\kappa\sigma}{2}\epsilon_{ij}x_j$ which means that this velocity field is indeed that of a rigid body rotating with the angular velocity $\Omega = \frac{\kappa\sigma}{2}$.
+Using the relation $\nabla^2_xln|\vec{x} - \vec{y}\,| = {2\pi}\delta^{(2)}(\vec{x} - \vec{y}\,)$, we obtain $\omega = \kappa\sigma$.
+It follows from Eqs.~(\ref{eq15}) and (\ref{eq16}) that $v_i = - \frac{\kappa\sigma}{2}\epsilon_{ij}x_j$ which means that this velocity field is indeed that of a rigid body rotating with the angular velocity ${\mit\Omega} = \frac{\kappa\sigma}{2}$.

-Since the gravitational vortex solution (11) is spatially flat, it makes sense to construct a new solution to the Einstein equations by simply superposing the velocity fields, eq.
-(14), corresponding to a collection of parallel gravitational vortices.
+Since the gravitational vortex solution (\ref{eq12}) is spatially flat, it makes sense to construct a new solution to the Einstein equations by simply superposing the velocity fields, Eq. (\ref{eq15}), corresponding to a collection of parallel gravitational vortices.
 Following the same line of reasoning that leads one to rigid body rotation in the case of many superfluid vortices, one would surmise, based on the identification $h_{0i} = v_i$, that in the presence of many gravitational vortices the metric of space-time would assume the form

-This metric is in fact just the Som-Raychaudhuri solution of the Einstein field equations \cite{Reboucas83,SomRaychaudhuri68}.
-This metric can be obtained from the G\"{o}del metric eq.
-(13) by letting $m\rightarrow 0$.
-It can be seen that the velocity of frame dragging for the metric (16) is just the velocity inside a rigidly rotating body.
-The condition for the appearance of closed time-like curves, i. e. $g_{\varphi\varphi} > 0$, in the Som-Raychaudhuri space-time is
+This metric is, in fact, just the Som--Raychaudhuri solution of the Einstein field equations~\cite{Reboucas83,SomRaychaudhuri68}.
+This metric can be obtained from the G\"odel metric Eq.~(\ref{eq14}) by letting $m\rightarrow 0$.
+It can be seen that the velocity of frame dragging for the metric (\ref{eq17}) is just the velocity inside a rigidly rotating body.
+The condition for the appearance of closed time-like curves, \ie \mbox{$g_{\varphi\varphi} > 0$,} in the Som--Raychaudhuri space-time is